nickShengY/deep-emotion/README.md

 pip install tensorflow opencv-python-headless matplotlib numpy
 ```
 3. Place your image data in a directory named 'data'.
 The images should be divided into two subdirectories, one for each class ('Happy' and 'Sad').
    I would say the pic and spec of the imgs don't matter in this project since we are rescaling it during preprocessing.
+Just make sure you have alot of pics, I meant ALOT!

 5. Run the main.py script with:
 ```bash